 You don’t buy a car without investigating, researching and going for a test drive because this is usually a long term, expensive purchase that we take seriously and want to invest in wisely.
 Choosing a dance school, for many unsuspecting families can sometimes end with them investing much more money and definitely more time then they might ever spend on that new family car over the course of many years of lessons, recitals, competitions and exams.
 Therefore just like you research for the purchase of a car, you should research and be informed about the dance school you are about to invest in as well.

-STEP BY STEP PLAN TO HELP YOU CHOOSE THE BEST DANCE SCHOOL OR STUDIO NEAR YOU FOR YOUR CHILD!
+YOUR 6 STEP PLAN TO HELP YOU CHOOSE THE BEST DANCE OR BALLET STUDIO FOR YOUR CHILD!

 Before you start looking for a dance class, ask yourself and your child the following questions: